ssvlabs/ssv/network/p2p/ATTESTER.md

 - Message validator maintains a state for each validator.
 - Validator attests only once per epoch.
 - Validator submits messages for slot N within slots [N, N+32).
-- Validator submits messages for slot N in within [0, 384) seconds after slot start.
+  - Consequence: Validator submits messages for slot N in within [0, 384) seconds after slot start.
 - Message round is in range [1, 12].
   - Given quick round duration is 2 seconds, slow round duration is 120 seconds, last quick round is 8.
 8 quick rounds take 16 seconds.
 As submission must be no later than 384 seconds, there are 368 seconds left for slow rounds.
 368 / 120 = 3.0666, so there are 4 slow rounds if rounded up.
 Therefore, maximal possible round is 8 + 4 = 12.
 - Message round is equal to estimated current round.